zonneplan/KiBot/README.md

     kibot -b $(PCB) -c $(KIBOT_CFG)
 ```

-If you need to supress messages use `--quiet` or `-q` and if you need to get more informatio about what's going on use `--verbose` or `-v`.
+If you need to suppress messages use `--quiet` or `-q` and if you need to get more information about what's going on use `--verbose` or `-v`.

 If you want to generate only some of the outputs use: